 We chose this sailing as it departed from Manhattan and visited New England and Canada.
 The only place we had visited previously in the area was Boston which was a port stop (and the first port of call) on a transatlantic crossing from the UK in 2017.
 This sailing gave us the opportunity for a relatively short flight across the Atlantic, enjoy a little of Manhattan and to see more of New England and be our first visit to Canada.

-With regard to shore excursions, we decided on several from NCL.
+A 7-night sailing with stops in Portland and Bar Harbor, Maine.
+Saint John, New Brunswick and Halifax Nova Scotia, Canada.
+There were only 2 sea days on days 2 & 7.With regard to shore excursions, we decided on several from NCL.
 Kennebunkport in Portland, Cadillac Mountain whilst in Bar Harbor, a Saint John’s Highlights tour and a Nature and Marine Lifeboat trip in Halifax.

 Travelling to Manhattan